aiAdrian/flatland_railway_extension/README.md

   defines the edge length, which is the by the infrastructure defined length of the flatland cell that lies under node u.
   The resource is defined as the flatland cell that lies under the node u.
 The flatland action is the action that must be selected so that an agent at node u (i.e. position and direction) can get to node v.

+  With the help of the graph it is very easy to calculate the shortest connection from node A to accounts B.
+  The API makes it possible to solve such tasks very efficiently.
+Moreover, the graph can be simplified so that only decision-relevant nodes remain in the graph and all other nodes are merged.
+A decision node is a node or flatland cell (track) that reasonably allows the agent to stop, go, or branch off.
+For straight track edges within a route, it makes little sense to wait in many situations.
+This is because the agent would block many resources, i.e.,
+  if an agent does not drive to the decision point: a cell before a crossing, the agent blocks the area in between.
+  This makes little sense from an optimization point of view.

+  The implementation uses networkX, so there are also many graph functions available.

 - [FlatlandDynamics](https://github.com/aiAdrian/flatland_railway_extension/blob/master/flatland_railway_extension/environments/FlatlandDynamics.py)